"Houston, We have a Problem"

 So unless the gutter suddenly acquires a steeper grade, and hence carries a greater flow, we can expect water to overflow before reaching

 the rain water head, overflow weirs, inverted nozzle etc.

 These methods may take the load off the downpipe, but I would question if they have any effect on the gutter capacity.

 For this reason these methods have not been included.

 A gutter installed with this set down from the top of the fascia, or flashing, with overflow over the front,

 or back of the gutter, will handle all required overflow from a 100 year ARI storm.

-The overflow is weir flow, therefore dimension 'h' is the same for all methods.
+The overflow is based on a modified weir flow, therefore dimension 'h' is the same for all methods.